RoleLogic

 Reward GitHub Contributors With Discord Roles

 Members link Discord and GitHub once.
-RoleLogic checks contributions to your repo — commits, PRs, merged PRs, issues — and auto-grants Discord roles when they cross the threshold you pick.
+RoleLogic checks their contributions to your repo — commits, PRs, merged PRs, issues — and hands out a Discord role when they hit the number you pick.

 Free plan available · No coding required Version 1.0.9 Updated 2026-04-17